ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

  - Aden Reed (BA GPIR): "Are democracies the only solution to govern?"
  - Eduardo Rivas (BA GPIR): "Far-right populism and the threat to democracy: Milei's Argentina"
  - Gurpreet Sidhu (BA Politics): "The tradeoff between cybersecurity and democratic freedoms"
- - Pablo Volz (BA GPIR): "Perceptions of the effectiveness and inclusivity of participatory democracy initiatives in local governance"
+ - Pablo Volz (BA GPIR): "Perceptions of participatory democracy initiatives in local governance"

 ## Political Economy of Development (Discussant: CYC)